Saturday, March 3, 2012

 She shared with me this photo of him touching the painting.
 Lori said he kept admiring it and pawed it several times.
 I think he approves!

 City the Kitty has his own fb page...it's fun to see what he gets into and tries to get out of.
-Of course all captured by his moms, Lori and Shanna.
+Of course all captured by his mom Lori.
 I hope you check his page out, he's very handsome!

 Wednesday, September 7, 2011